mit-dci/opencx/features.md

  - Get account's deposit address

-`ocx getdepositaddress account`
+`ocx getdepositaddress name`

 This will return the address that is assigned to the user's account

  - Withdraw

-`ocx withdrawtoaddress account asset amount recvaddress`
+`ocx withdrawtoaddress name amount asset recvaddress`

 Withdraw will send a transaction to the blockchain.